leec313/lee-valley/testing.md

   - In the footer, below roughly 290px, the social icons would go haywire and wouldn't look to nice.
 One of the icons would go underneath the rest, to make 2 columns - however, there would be 3 on top and one on the bottom.
   I fixed this by implemnting a grid so that it would create a 2x2 display.
 This would be for really small screens.
 The media query used here can be found on line 612 of the style.css.

+  - I noticed in testing the site on iOS Safari Browser, the parallax image does not work.
+After some research, I was able to find this is either a bug that Apple refuse to fix or something they've disabled in order to save load time/data on mobile devices.
+I decided to leave the parallax image there and allow it for Desktop/Android users.

   ## Manual Testing

   * In addition to the other tests below, I have conducted a manual check list for myself to carry out to make sure that everything is working as intended.